On 10 February, let’s celebrate International Pulses Day together!

 IF YOU ARE A PRIVATE CITIZEN

-If you will be having one or more meals based on legumes from 8 to 10 February with family and friends, you can describe in detail (when, with how many people and which dishes based on legumes will be eaten, etc.) your celebration of legumes, describing the recipes and perhaps, if known, the varieties of legumes used, their origin and their characteristics.
+- If you have one or more pulse-based meals from February 7th to 15th with family and friends, you can describe your celebration in detail (when, with how many people, and which pulse-based dishes will be consumed, etc.), describing the recipes and perhaps, if known, the pulse varieties used, their origin, and their characteristics.

-IF YOU ARE THE MANAGER OF AN ESTABLISHMENT OPEN TO THE PUBLIC
+IF YOU ARE THE MANAGER OF A VENUE OPEN TO THE PUBLIC

-If you are proposing a menu with legumes for the days of 8 to 10 February, let us know where your venue is located and send us information on the menus with the proposed legumes.
-For venues, you will need to provide your full address and telephone and e-mail contact details (website if applicable), which we will publish on the dedicated web page, to enable booking by interested citizens.
-Recipes and varieties of legumes used can be described through text, images and videos and shared through the website and social media.
+If you offer a pulse-based menu for the days from February 7th to 15th, let us know where your venue is located and send us information about the pulse menus offered.
+For venues, it will be necessary to provide the full address and telephone/email contacts (and website, if any), which we will publish on the dedicated webpage to allow bookings by interested citizens.
+Recipes and pulse varieties used can be described through text, images, and videos and shared through the website and social media.

-IF YOU REPRESENT A PUBLIC OR PRIVATE ENTITY
+IF YOU REPRESENT A PUBLIC OR PRIVATE ENTITY. (associations, canteens, schools, or event organizers for World Pulses Day)

-you can share events and initiatives, possibly providing information on how to participate in events open to the public.
-Recipes and varieties of legumes used can be described through text, images and videos and shared through the website and social media.
+You can share events and initiatives, possibly providing information to participate in events open to the public.
+Recipes and pulse varieties used can be described through text, images, and videos and shared through the website and social media.

 FOR EVERYONE: HOW TO PARTICIPATE IN THE CONTEST

-By clicking on the SIGN UP button, you can register your accession to the celebration; when registering, you can also decide to make your private initiative visible on our site or open to all.
-On the MEMBERSHIP AND PROPOSALS page you can see all international participants and all available events, including your own!
+By clicking the JOIN button, you can register your participation in the celebration; during registration, you can also decide to make your initiative visible on our site, whether private or open to all.

-You can also send us a post with a photo, description and recipe of your preparation to the SHARE A RECIPE section.
+it is also possible to send us a post with photos, description, and recipe of your preparation in the PUBLISH A RECIPE section.

-Participate in the competition by telling us why it is important to you to promote pulses and their diversity made up of many local varieties, how their diversity can be preserved and enhanced, and how to promote their consumption and cultivation.
+Participate in the contest by telling us why it is important for you to promote pulses and their diversity made of many local varieties, how it is possible to preserve and enhance their diversity, and how to promote their consumption and cultivation.

 Legumes, grown on our territory in numerous species and varieties, are a very important basis for a balanced and healthy diet.
 They are a great source of vegetable proteins and micronutrients with a low environmental impact.
 Beans in particular, because of their water efficiency and due to their nitrogen-fixing capacity in the soil, are particularly advantageous in the cultivation phase, as they are an excellent ally in regenerating and maintaining a healthy soil.
 Let us not forget that fertile soil is the indispensable ingredient for the production of the food that feeds us.